 Embark on a journey to the remote interior of the great white continent.
-Antarctica is a land of extremes and only a select few have the opportunity to visit the highest, driest, windiest, coldest continent on earth!
+Antarctica is a land of extremes, and only a select few have the opportunity to visit the highest, driest, windiest, and coldest continent on earth!
 Immerse yourself in the ultimate wilderness, surrounded by pristine views, untouched spaces, and profound silence.
-Live on a glacier where the ice is almost 5,000 ft (1500 m) thick and explore all of the landscapes this unique environment has to offer.
-You’ll have the opportunity to hike over waves of blue-ice, ski across frozen sastrugi, or tour the polar wilderness aboard a snowmobile.
+Live on a glacier where the ice is almost 5,000 ft (1500 m) thick and explore all the landscapes this unique environment offers.
+You can have the opportunity to hike over waves of blue ice, ski across frozen sastrugi, or tour the polar wilderness from the comfort of a heated Tucker Sno-Cat.
 Experienced guides will tailor daily excursions to suit your personal goals.
-Then hop aboard one of the ski equipped aircraft for a spectacular scenic flight over the Ellsworth Mountains.
+Then, hop aboard a ski-equipped aircraft for a spectacular scenic flight over the Ellsworth Mountains.

 Highlights